 Taylor and Francis Online

 Scheibe, Kevin P. and Blackhurst, Jennifer, "Supply chain disruption propagation: a systemic risk and normal accident theory perspective" (2017).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 37.

 Business Administration, Management, and Operations Commons, Management Sciences and Quantitative Methods Commons, Operations and Supply Chain Management Commons, Organizational Behavior and Theory Commons, Technology and Innovation Commons